Bioconductor/EuroBioc2018/README.md

 ideas, and the contributions of our diverse user community.
 In this spirit, EuroBioc 2018 is dedicated to providing a harassment-free conference experience for everyone.
-Harassment of any form (verbal, physical, sexual, or other) will not be tolerated in talks, workshops, poster sessions, social activities, or online.
+Harassment of any form (verbal, physical, sexual, or other) will not be tolerated in talks, workshops, social activities, or online.

 Reach out to conference organizers (bioceuro18@in.tum.de) or our on-site response team with any concern (Anne-Laure Boulesteix or Julien Gagneur).

+## Sponsor opportunities
+Interested in sponsoring this conference?
+Please contact bioceuro18@in.tum.de.

+* Gold: Up to 4 free registrations.
+Present a talk about R&D in your company (relevant to the bioconductor community but not necessarily based on bioconductor).
+1 poster in the foyer.
+Recognition in promotional and scheduling material.
+Sponsored food or social event (e.g. Coffee break, Dinner, etc.).
+2,500 Eur

+* Silver: Up to 2 free registrations.
+Recognition in promotional and scheduling material.
+1,000 Eur

 ## Previous meetings